-Russian military doctrine - for example in 1997 and 2000 - placed growing emphasis on the use of nuclear weapons in certain circumstances to defend the Russian Federation.43 Russian military and civilian officials even spoke publicly of the "preemptive" use of nuclear weapons.44 President Putin's December 2020 decree stated that "The Russian Federation reserves the right to use nuclear weapons... in response to aggression against the Russian Federation with the use of conventional weapons when the very existence of the state is in jeopardy."45 trends/.
+Russian Federation.
+Russian military and civilian officials even spoke publicly of the "preemptive" use of nuclear weapons.
+President Putin's December 2020 decree stated that "The Russian Federation reserves the right to use nuclear weapons... in response to aggression against the Russian Federation with the use of conventional weapons when the very existence of the state is in jeopardy."